-Name Default Description appen- console ap- The set of AppenderFactory appenders to which requests will be logged.
-TODO See ders pender logging/appender refs for more info
+Name Default Description

+appen- console ap- The set of AppenderFactory appenders to which requests will be logged.
+See logging

+ders pender for more info.

 Classic Request Log

 The classic request log uses the logback-classic library for processing request logs.
 It produces logs only in the standard NCSA common log format, but allows to use an extended set of appenders.